 Course overview

-The aim of this course is to provide students with an understanding of key concepts of social and population health and their application to aspects of particular relevance in occupational therapy practice.
-Key concepts of social and population health - the impact of culture, socialisation, the structural basis of inequity and social difference and differential impacts on health outcomes - gender, ethnicity, class and age.
+The aim of this course is to provide students with an understanding of key concepts of social and population health and their application to socially, culturally, and politically responsive occupational therapy practice.
+Key concepts of social and population health - the impact of culture, socialisation, the structural basis of inequity and social difference and differential impacts on health outcomes - gender, ethnicity, racism, class and age.
+Introduction to the Australian health system including its cultural and political context.

 Course learning outcomes